WilliamHJKL/openshift-azure/README.md

 # RedHat Openshift 3.2 cluster on Azure

 When creating the RedHat Openshift 3.2 cluster on Azure, you will need a SSH RSA key for access.
+Do not forget to update rhn-username, pools, etc ...

 ## Create the cluster